Skip to main content

 Audio-Reactive CSS Variables

-When writing custom Effects, you can use CSS custom properties that Visibox updates in real-time based on the audio:
+When writing custom Effects, you can use CSS custom properties that Visibox updates in real time based on the audio playing within Visibox (Clip audio, Song audio, and the master output).
+Effects do not currently react to external system audio or audio input devices.

 Frequency Bands (0.0 – 1.0, smoothed):